Linaro/documentation/Contribute/RPK/README.md

    - https://github.com/torvalds/linux
    - https://www.kernel.org/doc/Documentation/SubmittingPatches
 - Once patch is submitted upstream, and accepted by a Linux developer, significant attention is still required prior to being accepted by the RPK.
 Please see the Referenc Platform [Kernel Policy](../../Reference-Platform/KernelPolicy.md) for more information
-- Contact Amit Kucheria at amit.kucheria@linaro.org to begin the process of getting you patch accepted into the RPK
+- Contact Amit Kucheria at amit.kucheria@linaro.org to begin the process of getting your patch accepted into the RPK

 ***